MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/use-solution-explorer.md

 > [!div class="mx-imgBorder"]
 > ![Managed solution](media/managed-solution.PNG "Managed solution")

  Many of the customizations you’ll want to do will involve entities.
 You can use the **Entity** filter to show a list of all the entities in the current solution that can be customized in some way.
-Once you drill into an entity, you can see the components that are part of the entity as shown with the account entity in the following screenshot:
+Once you drill into an entity, you can see the components that are part of the entity as shown with the account entity in the following screenshot.

 > [!NOTE]
->  When you add an existing entity to a solution, currently, we automatically add all the components that are part of the entity to your solution as well.
-If this is not what you prefer, please use the command **Switch to classic** to navigate to the legacy experience.
-We will soon improve this experience from PowerApps and allow you to select only the specific component(s) under entity that you want to add into a solution.
+>  Currently, when you add an existing entity to a solution the system automatically adds all the components that are part of the entity to your solution.
+If this is not what you prefer, use the command **Switch to classic** to navigate to the legacy experience and add only those components that you want. <!-- We will soon improve this experience from PowerApps and allow you to select only the specific component(s) under entity that you want to add into a solution. -->

 > [!div class="mx-imgBorder"]
 > ![Demo solution showing expanded account entity](media/solution-entity-account.PNG "Demo solution showing expanded account entity")